jennybc/googlesheets/vignettes/formulas-and-formatting.md

-### DRAFT DRAFT DRAFT

-*This is me thinking out loud.
-It will eventually become a proper vignette.*

 ### Preliminaries

 Load `googlesheets` and `dplyr`, from which we use the `%>%` pipe operator and which gives us nicer printing of data frames (`tbl_df`s)